-Homicide is the most serious of all felony criminal charges because it involves the taking of another’s life.
+Homicide is the most serious of all felony criminal charges in Maryland because it involves the taking of another’s life.
 Because homicide results in death, it is aggressively prosecuted and subject to the most stringent legal penalties and criminal punishments.
-Our Maryland criminal attorneys are skilled at representing clients accused in homicide cases from manslaughter to murder, and offer exceptional defense against serious felony charges across the state.
+A Maryland homicide lawyer will likely have experience representing clients accused in homicide cases from manslaughter to murder, and offer exceptional defense against serious felony charges across the state.